SAS Intra-Europe Business Class Debuts: SAS Business Replaces SAS Plus

-In September 2024, Scandinavian Airlines (SAS) announced that it plans to reintroduce business class on intra-Europe flights, replacing the carrier’s current quirky SAS Plus product.
-There’s now an update, as we’ve learned when this new product will launch, and what we can expect.
+In September 2024, Scandinavian Airlines (SAS) announced plans to reintroduce business class on intra-Europe flights, replacing the carrier’s quirky SAS Plus product.
+Today’s an exciting day on that front, as this product is available for flights effective immediately.

 SAS Business replaces SAS Plus on regional flights

-As of October 1, 2025, SAS plans to once again offer business class on intra-Europe flights operated by regional aircraft, with tickets going on sale as of May 6, 2025.
-SAS highlights how passengers can expect the following from the new short haul business class:
+As of October 1, 2025, SAS is once again offering business class on intra-Europe flights operated by regional aircraft, branded as SAS Business.
+When traveling in this cabin on short haul flights, guests can expect the following:

 • A new food & beverage concept with a more premium and flexible dining experience, including reusable premium tableware